 Setbacks.

 Perennial Stream Corridors.
-All buildings, accessory structures, and parking lots shall be set back at least one hundred feet 100’) horizontally from the ordinary high-water mark of perennial stream corridors.
+All buildings, accessory structures, and parking lots shall be set back at least one hundred feet (100’) horizontally from the ordinary high-water mark of perennial stream corridors.
 (See Figure 19.38.7: Setback from Stream Corridor).
 All on-site wastewater disposal systems shall be set back at least one-hundred feet (100’) horizontally from the ordinary high-water mark of perennial stream corridors except as otherwise determined by the Health Department as authorized by Health Regulation 14 and Utah Administrative Code R317-4.

 FIGURE 19.38.7: SETBACK FROM STREAM CORRIDOR